This website is no longer updated

 • Overcoming barriers to leadership so that the ICS workforce is reflective of the local population.

-NW London Race Equality Steering Group (RESG)
+North West London Race Equality Steering Group (RESG)

 Structural racism refers to systemic and institutionalised disparities that disproportionately impact marginalised communities, as reflected in the health outcomes data from North West London.
 One of the key barriers to reducing these inequalities is the high level of mistrust in public services within certain communities and ethnic groups, a mistrust fuelled by structural racism.
 To address this, the North West London Race Equality Steering Group (RESG) was established in July 2022, providing a strategic platform to bring the conversation about structural racism to the forefront of decision-making regarding service provision and health outcomes.
 Find out more.